 The recent research on willpower has uncovered that it ebbs and flows throughout the day.
 In short, most people have the greatest willpower earlier in the day, making exercising in the morning your best bet for compliance.(13) Since HIIT training is short (could be as little as 30-60 seconds), you should try to carve out the time in the morning.

 Evolution has hardwired “reward” into our brains.
-The neurotransmitter dopamine acts as a reinforcer of reward, instructing your brain to seek out food, activity, behavior, etc.(14) To harness the positive power of this feedback mechanism, reward yourself at the end of each week for completing your workouts.
+The neurotransmitter dopamine acts as a reinforcer of reward, instructing your brain to seek out food, activity, behavior, etc.(14) To harness the positive power of this feedback mechanism, reward yourself at the end of each week for completing your workouts. [tweet_quote]Motivate yourself to stick with HIIT training with a massage, low-carb dessert or other treat.[/tweet_quote]

 Maybe it’s a massage, low-carb dessert, etc. Whatever it may be, providing a reward (especially for tasks we don’t inherently or initially enjoy) is a great way to boost compliance and the likelihood of achieving your goals.